Facebook Ad Pixel Medical Laboratory Technician (MLT) Courses

 (Fall)

-Study of the composition and methods of assay of body fluids.
+Study of the composition and methods of assays of blood and body fluids.
 Lecture stresses the physiologic basis of human metabolites in health and disease.
 Laboratory emphasizes analytical methodologies, basic instrumentation and quality control.
-Carbohydrate metabolism, NPN, electrolytes and proteins are studied in detail.
+Carbohydrate metabolism, NPN, proteins and other analytes are discussed and studied in detail in lecture.
 [R-1]

 Prerequisite: